syncfusion-content/blazor-docs/blazor/file-manager/how-to/add-custom-tool-bar.md

 # Adding Custom Item to Toolbar in Blazor FileManager Component

-The custom toolbar items can be added and customized using the `ToolbarSettings` API and `FileManagerCustomToolbarItem` property.
+To enhance the customization of custom toolbar items, the `ToolbarSettings` API and `FileManagerCustomToolbarItem` property can be utilized.
+These features allow for easy addition, appearance, modification of custom toolbar items.

-**Case 1**: The 'Custom' item has been introduced to the toolbar using the list of items.
-You can customize the icon and tooltip attributes for existing or custom items as shown in the below code example.
+**Case 1**: To introduce the 'Custom' item to the toolbar using the list of items and customize the icon and tooltip attributes, you can refer to the below code example:

-**Case 2**: To render Blazor components in the File Manager toolbar, you can utilize the template tag.
-This allows you to render other components seamlessly within the toolbar.
-The template item can be ordered in required position of the toolbar by defining the toolbar items list with same `Name` property.
+**Case 2**: To include Blazor components in the FileManager toolbar, you can use the template tag.
+This enables you to seamlessly render additional components within the toolbar.
+By assigning the same `Name` property in the toolbar items list, you can determine the desired position of the template item within the toolbar.

 ```cshtml